Note on the compactness of commutators: Abstract

 \section{Abstract}

 The optimal sufficient conditions for the $L^p$-to-$L^q$ compactness of commutators of singular integral operators of both Calderón-Zygmund and of rough type are shown in the different exponent ranges $``q>p"$, $``q=p"$ and $``q<p"$ to quickly follow from each other.
-The approach is through a new $``\text{off-diagonal to diagonal}"$ extrapolation principle for the compactness of commutators of linear operators together with classical compactness interpolation methods.
+The approach is through classical compactness interpolation methods.
+We also present a new elementary ``off-diagonal to diagonal'' extrapolation principle for the compactness of commutators of linear operators, which is of independent interest.